Car Collector International

 Seven-speed SSG dual-clutch and driveline

-The 650S uses the same 7-speed Graziano SSG dual-clutch as the 12C but with faster shift calibration (Wikipedia, fetched).
+The 650S uses the same 7-speed Graziano SSG dual-clutch as the 12C but with faster shift calibration.
 Watch for a notable clunk on cold 1–2 shifts, hesitation on aggressive downshifts, transmission-warning lights and any measured clutch-pack wear beyond factory reference.
 Verify no unauthorised transmission software in the fault-code history.
 A well-maintained SSG unit is durable at 650S power levels; a car with missing mechatronic-adaptation records at a McLaren Retailer is a red flag.

 ProActive Chassis Control, brakes and tyres